Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 \textbf{Total number of colors used:} The number of colors used in phase 1 and phase 2 are 6 and 48 respectively, giving a total of 54.

-\textbf{Correctness:} We now prove that the assigned coloring is a valid \cfonp{} coloring, by showing that every vertex has a uniquely colored neighbor.
+\textbf{Correctness:} We now prove that the assigned coloring is a \cfonp{} coloring, by showing that every vertex has a uniquely colored neighbor.

-Firstly, we consider a vertex~$v$ not in~$I$ and in $G[S_\ell]$ for some $\ell$.
-By definition of the set~$I$, $v$ is adjacent to a vertex~$u$ colored by $C$, after phase 1.
-Suppose $u$ is not recolored in phase 2.
+Firstly, we consider a vertex~$v$ in $G[S_\ell]$, for some $\ell$, and not in~$I$.
+By definition of the set~$I$, $v$ is adjacent to its uniquely colored neighbor $u$ colored by $C$, after phase 1.
+Suppose that $u$ is not recolored in phase 2.
 Then since~$C$ is a \cfcnp{} coloring of $G[S_{\ell}]$, $v$ is adjacent to a uniquely colored neighbor~$u \neq v$ in $G[S_\ell]$.
-By the coloring, the distance between $v$ and other vertices in another stripe with the same coloring as $u$ is at least $2\sqrt{3} > 2$.
+By the coloring, the distance between $v$ and other vertices in another stripe with the same color as $u$ is at least $2\sqrt{3} > 2$.
 Hence, $u$ is the uniquely colored neighbor of~$v$ in~$G$.

-Now suppose $u$ is recolored in phase 2 to some color $c'_{i,j}$.
-For the sake of contradiction, suppose that~$v$ is also adjacent to another vertex~$w$ with the same color~$c'_{i,j}$.
-Then~$u$ and~$w$ must be the representative vertices of two vertices~$a$ and~$b$ in $I$ that are in stripes $S_{\ell}$ and $S_{\ell'}$, respectively, such that $\ell \equiv \ell' \bmod 6$.
+Now suppose $u$ is recolored in phase 2 to some color $d^i_{j}$.
+For a contradiction, suppose that~$v$ is also adjacent to another vertex~$w$ with the same color~$d^i_{j}$.
+Then~$u$ and~$w$ must be the representative vertices of two vertices~$a$ and~$b$ in $I$ that are in stripes $S_{\ell'}$ and $S_{\ell''}$, respectively, such that $\ell' \equiv \ell'' \bmod 6$.
 Since $(a,u,v,w,b)$ forms a path in $G$, and since two adjacent vertices in $G$ have Euclidean distance at most 2, we conclude that $a$ and $b$ are at the distance of at most 8.
-If $\ell \neq \ell'$, then $|\ell - \ell'| \geq 6$.
+If $\ell' \neq \ell''$, then $|\ell' - \ell''| \geq 6$.
 This implies $|a_y - b_y| \geq 5\sqrt{3} > 8$, a contradiction.
 Hence, $a$ and $b$ are in the same stripe.
 Because $u$ and $w$ have the same color, there must be 7 other vertices in $I$ between $a$ and $b$ in terms of the $X$-coordinate.
 By Lemma~\ref{lem:disk_sqrt3}, this implies $|a_x - b_x| > 8$, another contradiction.
 Hence, $v$ cannot be adjacent to two vertices of the same color.

 Lastly, we consider a vertex~$v$ in $I$.
-Then the representative~$u$ of~$v$ is colored by $C'$.
-With the same argument as above, we can conclude that~$v$ is not adjacent to another vertex with the same color.
+Then the representative~$u$ of~$v$ is colored by $D$.
+For $v$ to not have a uniquely colored neighbor, there should exist another representative vertex $w$ such that $D(u)=D(w)$.
+As in the above paragraph, we can use distance arguments to note that two neighbors of $v$ cannot be assigned the same color in phase 2.
+Thus we can conclude that~$v$ is not adjacent to any other vertex with the same color as $D(u)$.

 \end{proof}